rich-p-rich/coffee-and-honey-p5/README.md

 - The checkout opens with the default shipping address as 'Delivery to friends and family' when I want it to open at 'Ship to billing address' as default.
 - I cannot get the billing name to prepopulate in the relevant field.
+- The 'save to profile' link does not work for delivery addresses in the checkout.
+By clicking the checkbox at the end of the delivery fields, the customer should be able to save this address information to their 'saved addresses' page, but this currently does not work.
 - When the customer chooses 'pickup from cafe' as their preferred shipping option, my code is still transmitting the shipping price of €4.99 to Stripe and charging them for it, even though everything is correct on the frontend.
 I cannot get to the bottom of this.
 - Finally, when 'pick up' is chose, the checkout success page still itemises the delivery cost as €4.99, even though I have set it as €0.00.

-Unfornately, I have had to cut my losses with these bugs as I do not have time to fix them for this MVP.
+Unfornately, I have had to cut my losses with these bugs as I do not have time to fix them for this MVP before submission.

 ## Marketing: Facebook, MailChimp and SEO